|Clickable Index of Archaea|

 Just like bacterial cells, archaea cells come in three basic forms in terms of the cell boundary.

 Mycoplasma-like Thermoplasma cells lack a cell wall.
 They have a cell membrane bilayer, but it is made of phosphoglycohydrocarbons, or sulfo- or glyco-glycerohydrocarbons.
-What would be a fatty acid in our cells, is a hydrocarbon in archaea, so they are liked by an ether link rather than the ester linkage to the glycerol.
+What would be a fatty acid in our cells, is a hydrocarbon in archaea, so they are linked by an ether link rather than the ester linkage to the glycerol.
 This membrane has transport proteins that regulate what goes into and out of the cell.
 Without any wall, these cells are forced to live isotonic environments rather than in, say, freshwater environments.

 Other species of archaea, such as Methanobacterium are Gram positive because they retain the purple dye-iodine complex inside the thick cell wall after the Gram staining process.
 The differences between these and the Gram positive bacteria include the fact that the wall material is a glycan...not a peptidoglycan.
 There is no muramic acid here...so no murein.
 This rigid wall is what allows these archaea to live in a hypotonic environment without bursting.